 Employment impacts are expressed in terms of a mix of both full-time and part-time jobs.

-An average 5,939 jobs were created in Mississippi by the whole seafood industry in the same period, adding 0.48 percent to the total U.S. seafood industry.
+An average 5,939 jobs were created in Mississippi by the whole seafood industry in the same period, adding 0.48% of the total U.S. seafood industry.